bs-public/bs-public/README.md

 ### Hi there 👋

-- 🔭 I’m currently working ...
+- 🌱 Welcome to my GitHub profile!
-- 🌱 I’m currently learning ...
+- 🔭 I'm passionate about technology and enjoy working with various programming languages and tools.